 However one looks at it, the supposed capacity shortage is revealed to be a management problem, not an infrastructure problem.
 This is underlined by the actual history of the Werribee line after the Regional Rail Link opened in 2015, and express trains to Geelong ceased to use this line.
 Four years later, the promised boost to peak-hour train services from 6 or 7 per hour to 12 per hour had still not been delivered, not due to lack of capacity but a failure at management level to plan and fund the changes, and manage the flow-on implications to other lines.

 In conclusion, if there really is money available to spend on new tracks, the priority should be

 - new projects strategically targeted at growth areas, such as the Melbourne Metro 2 tunnel to further boost capacity in the south-west and the northern suburbs, balancing the capacity already provided in the south and east;

 - the remaining single-track sections in the network, which make the provision of reliable high-frequency services difficult to impossible whether inside or outside peak hour; and

 - network extensions to areas that currently have no train services at all, no matter how fast or frequent.

-Once the real bottlenecks have been fixed it may then be appropriate to consider additional tracks for ‘super expresses’, which are in any case only useful in peak hour and then only for central-city commuters.
+Once the real bottlenecks have been fixed it may then be appropriate to consider additional tracks for faster express trains.
 Needless to say, all of this should be undertaken by competent and skilled planners, every one of whom is worth more than their weight in gold-plated steel rails.